rwxrob/cmdbox/README.md

   conventional `cmd` package name (which is ignored at `init` time) allows consistency for generators and cataloging.

-* Use of `interface{}` instead of `string` types is to provide dynamic hooks into these values that can be evaluated at run time allowing them to examine the environment and context and return those as values when wanted.

 ## How Does Completion Work?

 Please [Bash Programmable Completion](https://duck.com/lite?kae=t&q=Bash